 MSc thesis, University of Latvia, 2012.

-my slides from the Joint Estonian-Latvian Theory Days 2012.
+my slides at Joint Estonian-Latvian Theory Days 2012.

 Query Complexity of Boolean Functions with Low Polynomial Degree